General Admission

 The Hall

-The moated Hall was built in brick in three distinct phases mainly between about 1490 and about 1530 by John Clopton (d 1497), main rebuilder Melford Church, and his son, Sir William Clopton (d 1530).
+Built in brick, the moated Hall was in three distinct phases mainly between about 1490 and about 1530 by John Clopton (d 1497), main rebuilder Melford Church, and his son, Sir William Clopton (d 1530).

 Architecturally important as the House clearly illustrates the transition from a medieval Hall House (as the Centre Block was) to an Open Courtyard layout by the successive addition of two surprisingly long wings.
 It retains its basic Tudor layout.

 In 1578 Sir William's great grandson added a Long Gallery with square headed windows over the Centre Block.
-Exterior little altered since until in the 18th C the roof line over the Centre Block was lowered which destroyed the Long Gallery but the towers were heightened with great benefit to the House's overall appearance.
+Th exterior was little altered until in the C18th when the roof line over the Centre Block was lowered.
+This destroyed the Long Gallery but the towers were heightened, greatly benefitting the House's overall appearance.

 Moats

-The Moat round the platform of the House long predates it.
-Fashionably brick-lined by John Clopton in the 1480s and upon it built the striking part timber frame part brick with its defensive projecting tower.
+The Moat predates the House.
+Fashionably brick-lined in the 1480s, John Clapton built the striking part timber frame part brick building with its defensive projecting tower.
 This was a service building for the then House.

 The Moat originally turned north at the SE Octagon with the later East Wing standing upon its inner wall.
-The moat continued north to join that surrounding what is now the Walled Garden where it still survives..
-Later, the section of the Moat close to the East Wing was filled in and extensions in narrower width added finally to encompass the Cedar Lawn.
+The moat continued north to join that surrounding what is now the Walled Garden where it still survives.
+Later, the section of the Moat close to the East Wing was filled in and narrower extensions added to encompass the Cedar Lawn.

 The Interior of the Hall

 The House has been further improved by Patrick Phillips since 1971.
-In the West Wing restoring its Tudor core.
-Elsewhere in his own way improving upon Hopper, most notably in the state rooms and main Stair.
+In the West Wing restoring its Tudor core and elsewhere in his own way improving upon Hopper, most notably in the state rooms and main Stairs.

 Features include some outstanding armorial and other early stained glass, Hopper's fine fire surrounds and his 1825 underfloor heating grilles and the Phillips’s stunning murals.
 Each room presents a surprise from the last.